chiphuyen/stanford-tensorflow-tutorials/README.md

 Embedding visualization with TensorBoard<br>
 Usage of summary ops<br>
 Exercises to be familiar with other special TensorFlow ops<br>
-Demonstration of the danger of lazy loading
+Demonstration of the danger of lazy loading <br>
+Convolutional GRU (CRGU)